Understanding Endocrine Disorders and Skin Disorders

 - Treatment: Surgical (spaying or neutering) or hormone replacement

-Cause: Unknown at this time, but it is believed to be related to photoperiod (length of day)
+The cause of seasonal flank alopecia is unknown at this time, but it is believed to be related to photoperiod (length of the day).

 - Signs: Hair loss especially in the flank and lateral trunk area, darkening of the skin, scaling